CMCDD/T_SELEX/README.md

 print(p)
 # 'aptamers.csv' the csvfile that contain library of sequences and 'Aptamer' is the column name

+###### Arguments
 ```
-- 'aptamers.csv' is the CSV file containing a library of RNA sequences.
+- `aptamers.csv` is the CSV file containing a library of RNA sequences.
-- 'Aptamer' is the column name in the CSV file that contains the sequences to be analyzed.
+- `Aptamer` is the column name in the CSV file that contains the sequences to be analyzed.
-- 'target_seq' is the RNA sequence for which interactions are predicted.
+- `target_seq` is the RNA sequence for which interactions are predicted.
-- 'Pre_miR10b' specifies the interaction model or condition.
+- `Pre_miR10b` specifies the interaction model or condition.
-- 'True' indicates additional settings or options for the prediction.
+- `True` indicates additional settings or options for the prediction analysis and the saving of the results.

 #### Step 5: Macromolecular Docking